 21) Though, the opinion of the Medical Board is subject to judicial review but the Courts are not possessed of expertise to dispute such report unless there is strong medical evidence on record to dispute the opinion of the Medical Board which may warrant the constitution of the Review Medical Board.
-The invaliding Medical Board has categorically held that the appellant is not fit for further
+The invaliding Medical Board has categorically held that the appellant is not fit for further service and there is no material on record to doubt the correctness of the Report of the invaliding Medical Board."

-- On a consideration of the submissions made on behalf of either side, it has to be observed that as laid down by the Hon'ble Supreme Court in Ex Cfn Narsingh Yadav (supra) vide observations in Para 18 thereof, each case has to be examined whether the duties assigned to the individual may have led to stress and strain leading to the disability. - 12.
-The applicant in the case of Ex Cfn Narsingh Yadav (supra) was enrolled in the Indian Army on 02.12.2003 and was discharged from service on 08.05.2007, when the invaliding board had found him to be suffering from Schizophrenia which disability had been assessed to be @20% for a period of 5 years and it had been observed vide Para~19 of the Hon'ble Supreme Court to the effect:
+- 10. On a consideration of the submissions made on behalf of either side, it has to be observed that as laid down by the Hon'ble Supreme Court in Ex Cfn Narsingh Yadav (supra) vide observations in Para 18 thereof, each case has to be examined whether the duties assigned to the individual may have led to stress and strain leading to the disability. - The applicant in the case of Ex Cfn Narsingh Yadav (supra) was enrolled in the Indian Army on 02.12.2003 and was discharged from service on 08.05.2007. when the invaliding board had found him to be suffering from Schizophrenia which disability had been assessed @20%for a period of 5 years and it had been observed vide Para-19 of the Hon'ble Supreme Court to the effect: